schmelto/Portfolio/README.md

 ### Install and develop on local machine

-To run the project locally on your computer please clone the project using this command `git clone` and then run `npm install` to install all required dependencies.
+To run the project locally on your computer please clone the project using this command `git clone` and run `npm install` to install all required dependencies.

 > This Project uses **[ESLint](https://eslint.org/)** and **[Prettier](https://prettier.io/)**.